Main Street Vehicles: Hong Kong Disneyland

-The Main Street Vehicles attraction in Hong Kong Disneyland opened with the park on September 12, 2005, and is located in the Main Street, USA section.
+The Main Street Vehicles attraction in Hong Kong Disneyland opened with the park on September 12, 2005, and is located in the Main Street, U.S.A. section.
 Unlike its counterparts in the US and France, Hong Kong Disneyland has never had horse-drawn streetcars.
-Each vehicle transports guests on one-way trips between both ends of the Main Street, USA section.
+Each vehicle transports guests on one-way trips between both ends of the Main Street, U.S.A. section.

 Vehicle types in service as of 2024: